19 Cool Cities Perfect for Weekend Getaways in the USA

 Where to Stay in Washington DC

-• CitizenM Capitol: Another stunning example of CitizenM hotels is this location in Washington DC Capitol.
-Expect all the style and comfort these hotels are known for.
+• CitizenM Capitol: With modern decor and rave reviews, CitizenM Washington DC is an excellent and centrally located choice in the capital.
+Expect all the style and comfort these hotels are known for!

 • Riggs Washington DC: Located in the former home of Riggs National Bank this iconic building is now home to a classic and beautiful hotel.
 Rooms are huge and comfortable and offer views of Penn Quarter.